20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 [code](https://godbolt.org/z/99cvxqWqT)

 Phew.
 The idea here is that each node in your AST contains a type (either a literal value, or a placeholder), and a series of arguments which themselves can be of any type.
-Its key to note that the external type `T` of a `value<T>` here is *only* used for type safety and to prevent implicit conversions, and nothing else.
+Its key to note that the external type `T` of a `value<T>` here is not used when replaying the contents of the tree, other than to get the final concrete result type.
 When replaying a statement, the stored `std::variant<double, float, int>` is transformed by the `type_factory` function to a `std::variant<dual<double>, dual<float>, dual<int>>`, and handle_value is used to determine how values contained within value_base are promoted to your wrapping type (here, dual)

 There are some tweaks that could be made here (handle_value taking a value_base instead of a T is a bit suspect, and I suspect this needs a liberal dollop of std::forward), but the basic structure should be decent to hang improvements off of